flomllr/videocontrols/README.md

 # Video controls
-Increase/decrease the playback rate of any video on any website.
+Increase/decrease the playback rate of any video on any website (including BBB).

 # Installation
 1. Go to chrome://extensions/ and check the box for Developer mode in the top right.